Coaching

 Understanding the Importance of Teamwork

-The concept of teamwork is extremely important to the success of
+The concept of teamwork is essential to the success of

 any team.
 All coaches talk about working as one unit, as a unified team.